trisfaizal/Marketing-Site/_posts/2015-03-20-6-ways-to-engage-with-jekyll.md

 We looked at initial installation frustrations last week.
 Some influencers have looked for advice on implementing advanced features like integrated site search.
 There is a demand at all levels for tutorials.

-As [Troy Swanson](https://twitter.com/gerphimum/) commented during the [Feb '15 Jekyll Townhall](https://www.youtube.com/watch?v=sRCXRkUVAag), while lots of features are well covered by documentation and existing tutorials, there is still a lack of definitive best practice published.
+As contributor [Troy Swanson](https://twitter.com/gerphimum/) commented during the [Feb '15 Jekyll Townhall](https://www.youtube.com/watch?v=sRCXRkUVAag), while lots of features are well covered by documentation and existing tutorials, there is still a lack of definitive best practice published.

 Yet Jekyll will never be all things to all people.
 And, like developers are prone to do, there is the desire out there to build custom solutions and plugins.
 Advanced documentation about how Jekyll behaves and how others can integrate with it is also in demand.
 If you understand, do share.